AriMeron/Game/README.md

 ## Overview

-Welcome to Capitol Battle Royale, a thrilling third-person shooter that pits the "Democrats" against the "Republicans" in the iconic Capitol Building.
+Welcome to Capitol Battle Royale, a thrilling third-person battle royale that pits the "Democrats" against the "Republicans" in the iconic Capitol Building.
 Players will assume the avatars of prominent politicians, such as Bernie Sanders or Donald Trump.
-Both teams will be armed with aynthing allowed within the second ammendment and have an equal level of health, creating a fair and intense competition.
+Both teams will be armed with any arms allowed within their consitutional rights of the second ammendment and have an equal level of health, creating a fair and intense competition.

 ## Visual Elements